 Tip: A healthy dose of skepticism is recommended when looking at mortgage rates.
 As you would expect, lenders advertise the best rates available.
 You may not qualify for these rates.
 The rates above assume borrowers have a credit score of at least 740 and a loan-to-value rate of 75%.
 Properties with a higher loan-to-value rate may require private mortgage insurance, which will be added to the monthly payment.

 What Are Quicken Loans’ Ratings?

-Since Dan Gilbert, the company founder, bought Quicken Loans back from Intuit in 2002, QL has remained a privately held company.
+Since Dan Gilbert, the company founder, repurchased Quicken Loans from Intuit in 2002, QL has remained a privately held company.
 Therefore, it is not required to disclose its financial information.
 However, rating companies, such as Moody’s and Standard & Poor’s rate Quicken Loans’ financial stability highly.
-The company receives a Ba2 (outlook stable) from Moody’s and a BB (outlook stable) from Standard & Poor’s.
+The company receives a Ba2 (outlook stable) from Moody’s and a BB (outlook stable) from Standard & Poors.

-Customer satisfaction ratings are Quicken Loans strong point.
+Customer satisfaction ratings are Quicken Loans strong points.
 QL has topped J.D.
 Power’s Customer Satisfaction Ranking six straight years: 2010 to 2015.
 In 2010, J.D.
 Power named Quicken Loans Customer Service Champion.
 Online customer reviews are mixed.
-Although it rates high in leading comparison websites (such as — ahem — SuperMoney) some customers do complain about delays in the loan process and a lack of transparency on fees and charges.
-However, other clients praise QL for its speed, attentive customer service, and clear pricing schedule.
+Although it rates high in leading comparison websites (such as SuperMoney), some customers do complain about delays in the loan process and a lack of transparency on fees.
+However, other clients praise QL for its speed, attentive customer service, and transparent pricing schedule.